 3. Legacy solutions.
 Some practices are using legacy solutions that are more expensive than newer options.
 For example, legacy fax lines from one national carrier are almost twice the price of other options.
 Our team can quickly identify when such low-hanging fruit savings opportunities exist.

 4. SD-WAN.
 If appropriate for a practice, we can bring in SD-WAN (software-defined wide-area network) as a service.
 Users who switch to SD-WAN — a newer approach to network connectivity — from multiprotocol label switching (MPLS) can save up to 40% — sometimes even more.
 SD-WAN is particularly beneficial for practices with multiple sites.

 5. SIP trunks.
 A SIP (session initiation protocol) trunk is a virtual version of an analog phone line.
-In other words, it's a way that you can make a voice over Internet protocol (VOIP) call.
-Using SIP trunks can allow a multi-site practice to pool lines and greatly cut its costs.
+In other words, it's a way that you can make a voice-over-Internet protocol (VOIP) call.
+Using SIP trunks can allow a multi-site practice to pool lines and greatly cut costs.

 6. Hosted VoIP vs. Premise.
 Telecommunications vendors are increasingly pressuring practices to switch to a hosted VoIP solution.
 But in many instances, doing so will be much more expensive than using a premise-based solution.
 Unlike these vendors, Medicus IT offers partners the choice of a hosted and a premise-based solution.
 Our telecom experts provide an unbiased assessment of a practice to help managers choose the option that will best meet their short- and long-term needs.